Raunak-Sarmacharya/kcn-seniors-docs/docs/wordpress-basics/wordpress-basics-overview.md

 The WordPress Admin Menu is the vertical menu located on the left side of your Dashboard.
 It serves as the navigation hub for all your website management tasks.

-### Core Menu Items at KCN Seniors:
+### Core Menu Items:

 #### Dashboard
 Your home base showing site activity and quick links.
-For KCN Seniors staff, this displays pending volunteer tasks and upcoming events.
+For staff, this displays pending volunteer tasks and upcoming events.

 #### Posts (Blog Content)
 Posts are used for dynamic content, such as blog posts, news articles, recipes, etc.
-- **At KCN Seniors**: Community news, volunteer stories, senior resources
+- **Community news, volunteer stories, senior resources**
 - Organized by categories (Community News, Health Tips, Volunteer Updates)
 - Tagged for easy searching (e.g., "Bauline", "senior-services", "volunteer-opportunities")
 - **Comments enabled** for member engagement (managed through our role system)

 #### Pages (Static Content)
 Pages are static type content, like a contact page, for example.
-- **At KCN Seniors**: About Us, Services, Membership, Contact
+- **Examples**: About Us, Services, Membership, Contact
 - **IMPORTANT**: All pages are designed with Elementor Pro, NOT the WordPress editor
 - Hierarchical structure (parent/child pages)
 - No comments by default